kaltura-vpaas/webcasting-integration/README.md

 | shouldCopyEntitlement  | enum  | KalturaNullableBoolean.TRUE_VALUE | copy user entitlement settings from Live entry to Recorded VOD entry |
 | shouldMakeHidden  | enum  | KalturaNullableBoolean.TRUE_VALUE | hide the VOD entry in KMC, to only be accessible via the Live entry |

-Finally, the API call takes the webcastEntry we just created, and the `**sourceType**` of LIVE_STREAM, resulting something that looks like this:
+Finally, the API call takes the webcastEntry we just created, and the `**sourceType**` of LIVE_STREAM, resulting in something that looks like this:

 ### Example